Skip to main content

 Identifier reference

 Despia supports all four HealthKit identifier categories.
-Pass any valid identifier string directly to readhealthkit:// or writehealthkit:// - Despia resolves the type and unit automatically.
+Pass any valid identifier string directly to readhealthkit:// or writehealthkit://, or as part of included= on healthkit://workouts.
+Despia resolves the type and unit automatically.

 Constructing identifiers